catcraft/pico-ducky-mod/README.md

 1. Download the latest release from the [Releases]([https://github.com/dbisu/pico-ducky/releases](https://github.com/catcraft/pico-ducky-mod/releases/tag/V1)) page (Die uf2 datei (Firmeware)).

+*Für Pico 1*
+adafruit-circuitpython-raspberry_pi_pico-de_DE-8.0.0.utf
+*Für Pico 2*
+FW_PICO_2.utf

-2. Plug the device into a USB port while holding the boot button.
+3. Plug the device into a USB port while holding the boot button.
 It will show up as a removable media device named RPI-RP2.

-3. Install CircutlPython on the Pico or Pico W
+4. Install CircutlPython on the Pico or Pico W

 If using a Pico board: